koskinev/koskinev.github.io/posts/atomic_rng.md

 {% include enable_mathjax.html %}

-Since RNGs require mutable state, and Rust enforces exclusive access to mutate data, generating random data in Rust typically requires a mutable reference to an RNG.
-This can be inconvenient in tests because you might need to initialize several RNGs and pass them around as arguments.

-I've been working on a simple PRNG that uses atomics to update its state.
-Only an immutable reference is needed to use the generator:
+I've been working on a simple PRNG that requires only an immutable reference is to use:

 ```rust
 use randy::Rng;